-Features a database of 175 breeds including wolf, coyote, and village dog mix.
+Database of more than 350 breeds.
 Specific enough to identify paternal and maternal ancestry.
-Tests for more than 160 diseases.
+Tests for more than 210 genetic health risks.
 Partners with Cornell University College of Veterinary Medicine to create certified results.

 It's pricier than many other choices.

 Offers an impressive database of more than 350 breeds.
 In addition to tracing a canine's ancestry, it also identifies potential genetic health concerns and specific breed traits.
 Results are possible in 2 to 4 weeks.

 Customers occasionally questioned the accuracy of the results.

 Tests for 350 breeds.
 Results are available in 2 to 4 weeks.
 Returns results for breeds as low as 5% of total composition.
 Can be upgraded at any time to include genetic health profile.
 Easy to use.

 Somewhat pricey for a test that does not include health information.

 Affordable.
 Results are delivered in approximately 2 weeks.
 Provides genetic health concerns for your dog’s breed or breeds.
 Includes cute certificate keepsake with your dog’s photo.

 Its database of 97 dog breeds is somewhat limited compared to some competing tests.